Tim Wilson (Australian politician): First and second terms

 On 19 March 2016, Wilson was preselected as the Liberal candidate for the seat of Goldstein.
 He defeated Denis Dragovic by two votes.
-Fellow IPA member, Georgina Downer was also a preselection candidate, but lost in the first round of voting.
+Fellow IPA employee, Georgina Downer was also a preselection candidate, but lost in the first round of voting.
 As recently as 2014, Wilson did not live in the electorate, but moved into the electoral boundaries in anticipation for the election.

 Wilson was subsequently elected to the Australian House of Representatives at the 2016 Australian federal election.
-He is a member of the Moderate/Modern Liberal faction of the Liberal Party.
+He is a member of the Moderate faction of the Liberal Party.

-In his first term he served on the Standing Committee on Health, Aged Care and Sport, the Standing Committee on Industry, Innovation, Science and Resources and the Standing Committee on Social Policy and Legal Affairs.
+In his first term, he served on the Standing Committee on Health, Aged Care and Sport, the Standing Committee on Industry, Innovation, Science and Resources and the Standing Committee on Social Policy and Legal Affairs.

 When Prime Minister Malcolm Turnbull called a spill of leadership positions in 2018, Wilson supported Turnbull against Peter Dutton.
 Following the vote to remove Turnbull, Wilson moved his support behind the eventual winner, Scott Morrison as the new Liberal leader and Prime Minister.

 In 2018, Wilson was appointed by Scott Morrison as the chair of the House of Representatives Standing Committee on Economics.

 Wilson won a second term at the 2019 election.

-Wilson was promoted to be an assistant minister in September 2021.
-He was named as the assistant to Angus Taylor responsible for the areas of industry, energy and emissions reduction.
+Wilson was promoted to be an Assistant Minister in September 2021.
+He was named as the assistant to Angus Taylor, responsible for the areas of industry, energy and emissions reduction.

 2022 election campaign

-Prior to the 2022 federal election, community group Voices of Goldstein announced that they were endorsing former ABC journalist, Zoe Daniel as an independent candidate for the election.
+Prior to the 2022 federal election, community group Voices of Goldstein announced that they were endorsing former ABC journalist Zoe Daniel as an independent candidate for the election.

+Wilson lost his seat to Daniel and suffered a 12 percent primary vote swing against him.

+Fence signs controversy

 Prior to the election being called, Wilson wrote to people in his constituency claiming it was "unlawful to erect signs until after the election has been called."
 Wilson called on people to pass on the personal details of any signs.

-The council confirmed that they had no intention of fining residents and that the signs were erected legally as it was within three months of 21 May, the last date for a joint House and Senate election, but Wilson claimed that the council had "flipped" as their initial advice to him was different.
+Bayside council confirmed that they had no intention of fining residents and that the signs were erected legally as it was within three months of 21 May, the last date for a joint House and Senate election, but Wilson claimed that the council had "flipped" as their initial advice to him was different.

 The council later removed the advice from their website on appeal from Wilson, since technically a House election can happen separately from the Senate and be held as late as 3 September.

-Daniel's campaign director challenged the decision in the Supreme Court which ruled that the signs were legal.
+Daniel's campaign director challenged the decision in the Supreme Court, which ruled that the signs were legal.
 The Age called the ruling a "humiliating result" for Bayside Council.

 Wilson's election sign campaign was cited by Tony Wright of The Age as an example of the Streisand Effect when an attempt to hide, remove, or censor information has the unintended consequence of increasing awareness of that information.

-At the 2022 Australian federal election Wilson lost his seat to Daniel and suffered a 13% swing against him.